pokitoz/camera/README.md

 - Monitor
 - Remove the wire and reboot

+- Use PSRAM external 8MB
+- Flash of 4MB

+## Parameters

+Check parameters of the nodes using `ros2 param list`.
+It can be used to update the image aquisition.

 ## RPi or WSL

 - See Discovery section, the microAgent needs to be enabled.